The State of Environmental Science in Svalbard (SESS) report is an annual report published by SIOS.

 - Open sharing of ideas -

 Contributions to the SESS report are written by international and, preferably, multidisciplinary teams under the lead of researchers from SIOS member institutions.
 All chapters are peer-reviewed and subject to final approval by an editorial board.
-The editorial board consist of two senior researchers, one early career researcher and two representatives of the SIOS Knowledge Centre.
+The editorial board consists of two senior researchers, one early career researcher and two representatives of the SIOS Knowledge Centre.

 The report summarises the state of current knowledge of key Earth System Science parameters and analyses how these parameters influence one another.
-It combines the long-term monitoring data that form the core of the observing system with new, innovative monitoring and research.
+It combines the long-term monitoring data that form the core of the observing system with innovative monitoring and research.

 In addition to evaluating the state of current knowledge, the SESS report highlights questions that remain unanswered and recommends solutions in terms of research infrastructure improvements and research priorities.

-Calls for new chapters every second year
+- Calls for updates and new chapters

 Issue 3, publ.
 January 2021